 Chancellor's Certificate: Earn a noncredit UMSL Chancellor's Certificate in Fundamentals of Economic Development by completing six of the eight modules.

-If you would like to print a pdf brochure of the 2017 program, click here.
+If you would like to print a pdf brochure of the 2018 program, Click here.

 Module 1 | March 1 | Economic Development - A Public Perspective

-Julianne Stone, Vice President, Strategic Initiatives, Bi-State Development.
+Instructors: Amy Hamilton, City Manager, City of Richmond Heights, Mo.; Julianne Stone, Vice President, Strategic Initiatives, Bi-State Development

 Explore the connections between community development and economic development.
 Ensure that your community and economic development goals align.
 Discuss the importance of issues including place-making, infrastructure, and comprehensive planning for attracting residents, workers, and businesses.

 Instructors: Paul Hubbman Senior Manager for Corridor Studies, East-West Gateway Council of Governments, and Matt Wetli, Principal, Development Strategies

 Module 3 | March 15 | Building Your Jurisdiction's Development Plan

 Create a roadmap for achieving economic development success in your community.
 What is the appropriate economic development strategy?
 Understand the options and process for realizing your economic development goals, including the regional context, prioritizing resources, public input, and strategy formulation.

 Instructors: Bob Lewis, Retired Principal, Development Strategies; David Leezer, Director of Economic Development, City of St. Charles.
 Note: This class will take place at the Streets of St. Charles